Migrants retreat after failed bid to force US-Mexico border

 Most of the migrants stumbled back into camp in the northwestern Mexican city of Tijuana, dirty, scared and with ripped clothes.

-"We're here with broken hearts and hopes," said Andy Colon, a 20-year-old woman who traveled from Honduras with her sister and two children.
+"We're here with broken hearts and hopes," said Andy Colon, a 20-year-old woman who travelled from Honduras with her sister and two children.

 "We were deluded into believing that we had already reached the United States, and that they would grant us asylum," Colon told AFP.